W0811182/MvcMovies/MvcMovies/README.txt

 1746
 I forgot I had to add the Ids manually to my seed data!
 I took a second getting through that error :) now im on to the next part which means commit time!

+Part 6 - Controller Methods and views

+1749
+First I am going to add some data annotation to my movie model, specifically the release data and price columns for now

+1752
+I think this was all I needed for this part so time for the next and another commit